 Make sure you get off at New York Penn Station, not Newark Penn Station!

 The Newark Liberty Airport Express Bus is another great option to get into the city without spending too much money.
 The bus leaves from Newark Airport and from three stops within Manhattan approximately every 30 minutes.
 A one-way trip takes from 45 to 60 minutes and costs $18.
 You can continue your journey by subway, if necessary.
 All you need is a MetroCard.
+Adding up the cost though, you are better off taking a private transfer or shuttle that drops you off at your hotel or accommodation for the same price.

 The bus makes several stops in Manhattan: